matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

 }
 ```

 Here I've dropped the default shading of the `::backdrop` and applied a blur instead - meaning the gutter blends in, assuming the gutter and page are both the same colour.
-You might even have some fun with seeing how the scrollbars change with `color-scheme`...
+You might even have some fun seeing how the scrollbars change with [`color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/color-scheme)...

 Honestly though, different browsers and OSes and dark and light modes and device types make scroll bars look different all over the place.